xrodriguezang/fuxpin-eureka-server/README.md

 ![](https://img.shields.io/badge/fuxpin%20eureka%20server-0.0.1-blue)

 Eureka Netflix Server implements a Black Box Modernization using a layer of microservices.
-This layer provides any interaction with the old application.
+This Sevice Layer provides any interaction with the old application.

 ## Configure the application to get the properties from ***Fuxpin Cloud Config Server***